vipulSharma18/Inference-Profiling-and-Optimization-Worklog/torchao_float8/README.md

 ## Torch Memory Profile

+> **TLDR**: The dequantization of weights if FP8WeightsOnly config is not fused with GEMV computations.
+This leads to spike in GPU VRAM usage.

 The 0-th inference iteration is profiled using a CUDA memory snapshot.
 The snapshots are available at the following paths: `llama_benchmark/Meta-Llama-3.1-8B_None_torch_memory_profiler.pickle`, `llama_benchmark/Meta-Llama-3.1-8B_float8dq-tensor_torch_memory_profiler.pickle`, `llama_benchmark/Meta-Llama-3.1-8B_float8wo_torch_memory_profiler.pickle`.

 <div align="center">